coiled/dask-mini-tutorial/README.md

 This repository contains the jupyter notebooks for the Dask mini-tutorial.
 The materials covered are:

-TODO: review topics and add links to notebooks
+0. Overview of dask - How it works and when to use it.
-- Overview of dask - How it works and when to use it.
+1. Dask Delayed: How to parallelize existing Python code and your custom algorithms.
-- Delayed, dask array, difference between single machine and distributed (maybe some extra on dashboard info)
+2. Schedulers: Single Machine vs Distributed, and the Dashboard.
-- Transition from pandas df to dask df
+3. From pandas to Dask: How to manipulate bigger-than-memory DataFrames using Dask.
-- dask-ml --> joblib with dask backend (like a grid search example), a segue to coiled
+4. Dask-ML: Scalable machine learning using Dask.

 TODO: CHANGE BINDER LINK WHEN READY
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jrbourbeau/dask-binder-template/main?urlpath=lab)